cloudflare/cloudflare-docs/content/fundamentals/reference/report-abuse/provide-specific-urls.md

 ## Submitting the abuse report

-Once you have identified the URL for the specific asset, you can [submit an abuse report](https://abuse.cloudflare.com) through Cloudflare’s online abuse reporting process.
+Once you have identified the URL for the specific asset, you can [submit an abuse report](https://abuse.cloudflare.com) through Cloudflare's online abuse reporting process.

 You can learn more about the process, and what you can expect from Cloudflare in response to such abuse reports, from [our abuse policy](https://www.cloudflare.com/trust-hub/reporting-abuse/).